Student Support Staff and Counsellors

 BLC is committed to supporting the individual development of all our Learners to help them reach their full potential.
 Because we understand that sometimes they will encounter a study, work, or social issues, we believe that a holistic approach to a student’s well-being is critical to their success.

 Our Trainers and Assessors are here to support you, giving you the opportunity to discuss your concerns confidentially.
 While they are not qualified counselors, they have been given training and up-to-date information on relevant and appropriate referral support services in the local Melbourne area and should be your first point of contact if you need help.

 - Career pathway options

 - How to access Job Services Australia

-There are a range of laws which may be useful for staff and students.
+There is a range of laws that may be useful for staff and students.
 Information on these can be found at the following websites:

 Integral in understanding a safe working environment and injury prevention.
 Both workers and the general public should be fully informed about health and safety risks.
 Anyone who manages potential sources of danger is responsible for eliminating them.
 Where they can’t be eliminated, risks should be reduced as far as is reasonably practicable.

 Established to guide Learners through the vocational learning systems, on programs such as diploma, TAFE, and short courses.
-The Vocational Education and Training Authority (VETA) is also established as a government agency charged with an overall responsibility of coordinating, regulating, financing, providing and promoting vocational education and training.
+The Vocational Education and Training Authority (VETA) is also established as a government agency charged with the overall responsibility of coordinating, regulating, financing, providing, and promoting vocational education and training.

 The Victorian WorkCover Authority (VWA) is the manager of Victoria’s workplace safety system.
-Broadly, the organisation’s responsibilities are to:
+Broadly, the organization’s responsibilities are to: